2023 Most Popular Allied Health Professions Associate Degree Trade Schools in Utah

 After completing their Associate Degree, allied health graduates from Dixie State College carry an average student debt load of $20,353.

 A rank of #3 on this year’s list means Salt Lake Community College is a great place for allied health professions students working on their associate degree.
-Salt Lake Community College is a very large public school located in the suburb of Salt Lake City.
+Salt Lake Community College is a fairly large public school located in the suburb of Salt Lake City.

 Of the 61 students majoring in allied health at Salt Lake Community College, 23% are male and 77% are female.